We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - Foreign language literature

-- References (and references of references, etc) listed in primary sources
+- References (and references of eligible references, etc.) listed in primary sources

 - Other unpublished sources known to experts in the field (seek by personal communication)